 – The suboccipitals.
 I am fascinated with this muscle group.
 I dedicated a blog to them.

 – The temples house the temporalis muscle.
-The temporalis muscle is used to move the jaw. head and neck muscles
+The temporalis muscle is used to move the jaw.

 – The masseter.
 Clench your teeth, Press your fingers along your jaw line toward your ear.
 Your fingers will hit a solid muscle, that’s your masseter.
 (Please don’t clench your teeth with your fingers in your mouth, this would not be a good idea)